Payments to volunteers

 Either way (whether there is no obligation to set up a PAYE scheme, or whether there is, but there is no PAYE income tax or NIC due), you may need to keep some basic information about such individuals including how much you pay them.
 You will also need to give them payslips and comply with your wider employment law obligations, such as the minimum wage.

-What are the tax implications of making a gift to a volunteer?
+Tax implications of making a gift to a volunteer

 If you make a gift in kind to a volunteer (who is not an office holder or employee) as a ‘thank you’, you should not have to deal with income tax or NIC.
 This is the case provided that the cost is reasonable in relation to your organisation’s total income and the volunteer’s contribution.